LibVNC/libvncserver/x11vnc/misc/enhanced_tightvnc_viewer/Windows/README.txt

 This is a Windows utility to automatically start up STUNNEL to redirect SSL VNC connections to a remote host.
-Then TightVNC Viewer (included) is launched to used this SSL tunnel.
+Then TightVNC Viewer (included) is launched to use this SSL tunnel.

 An example server would be "x11vnc -ssl", or any VNC server with a 2nd STUNNEL program running on the server side.